Mental Health Facilities Clark County, OH

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Wellspring is a mental health treatment center in Clark County, OH, located at 701 East Columbia Street, 45503 zip code area.
 Wellspring provides outpatient treatment.
-Wellspring offers cognitive behavioral therapy, couples/family therapy and group therapy to seniors 65 or older, adults and children / adolescents.
-Additional services at Wellspring consist of suicide prevention services, case management and family psychoeducation.
+Wellspring offers dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents, adults and young adults.
+Additional services at Wellspring consist of suicide prevention services, court-ordered outpatient treatment and case management.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.